Freedom Alliance (Finland)

-The Freedom Alliance (Vapauden Liitto, '), is a national conservatist registered political party in Finland.
-The party was founded by Ossi Tiihonen as a result of a split from the Power Belongs to the People (VKK) party in February 2022, receiving 5,000 signatures on 19 April 2022, and being later registered on 6 May 2022.
+The Freedom Alliance (Vapauden Liitto, '), is a national conservative registered political party in Finland.
+The party was founded by Ossi Tiihonen after splitting from the Power Belongs to the People (VKK) party in February 2022.
+They met the 5,000 signatures requirement for registering as a political party in one day on 19 April 2022, and were officially registered on 6 May 2022.

 Background

-The Freedom Alliance was founded by influential members of the Power Belongs to the People (VKK) party following a party split related to the Russian Federation and Vladimir Putin, alongside the leadership style and organization of the political party and the religiosity of the party.
+The Freedom Alliance was founded by influential members of the Power Belongs to the People (VKK) party, who left due to Ano Turtiainen's leadership and support of the Russian Federation and Vladimir Putin, as well as citing his authoritarian leadership and the religious views of the party.

-Ossi Tiihonen, who founded the Freedom Alliance, is a regional councilor for Lohja and a former member of the Finns Party and the VKK.
-Cia Grönborg, the former party secretary of VL, and Heli Rämäkkö, a vice-chairwoman of the VL, were both influential members of the VKK and have worked as a regional councilors for Espoo and Seinäjoki, respectively.
-They later left the VKK due to the leadership style and what they perceived as authoritarianism and the apparent lack of freedom to criticize the party leadership under Ano Turtiainen.
-Turtiainen accused the splitters of being only self-interested.
+Ossi Tiihonen, founder of the Freedom Alliance, is a regional councilor for Lohja and was a member of the Finns Party before joining the VKK.
+Cia Grönborg, former party secretary, and Heli Rämäkkö, a previous vice-chairwoman, were also both influential members of the VKK and have worked as regional councilors for Espoo and Seinäjoki, respectively.
+They left the VKK due to perceived authoritarianism and lack of freedom to criticize the party leadership under Ano Turtiainen.
+In return, Turtiainen accused the splitters of being self-interested.

 Ideology

 Foreign Policy

 The Freedom Alliance advocates for Finland to leave the European Union and condemns the EU as being anti-democratic, globalist and elitist.
-The Freedom Alliance is also against NATO and the United States, proclaiming that cooperation with the United States has made Finland a satellite state.
-The party can be described as against transatlanticism, instead wishing for the return to the Paasikivi–Kekkonen doctrine.
-Despite the opposition to the European Union, the Freedom Alliance wishes to promote European and international cooperation.
+They are also against NATO and the United States, proclaiming that cooperation with the U.S. has turned Finland into a satellite state.
+The party is opposed to transatlanticism, instead advocating for the return of the Paasikivi–Kekkonen doctrine.
+Despite opposition to the European Union, they support European and international cooperation.

-The party promotes conspiratorial ideas, denying the existence of climate change, claiming that the European Union is "force-feeding harmful green ideology, which the Finnish MEPs cast their green plagues on the Finnish people."
-The Freedom Alliance is against what they describe to be the "neoliberal New World Order", in which the "EU-virus" is promoting mass immigration, gender diversity, and "men who give birth."
+The party harbours conspirational ideology, including denying the existence of climate change, with claims that the European Union is "force-feeding harmful green ideology, which the Finnish MEPs cast their green plagues on the Finnish people".
+They are against what they describe as the "neoliberal New World Order", and that the "EU-virus" is promoting mass immigration, gender diversity, and "men who give birth".

-The Freedom Alliance is against the sanctions on the Russian Federation for their territorial conquests, stating it to be hypocritical, illogical and emotional.
-The party believes that Ukraine is a proxy client state of the United States, and that Ukraine is oppressing its Russian-speaking population, suppressing its peoples' freedom of speech and political power.
+The Freedom Alliance is against sanctions on the Russian Federation for their invasion of Ukraine, stating them to be "hypocritical, illogical and emotional".
+The party believes that Ukraine is a client state of the United States, and that Ukraine is oppressing its Russian-speaking population, suppressing freedom of speech and limiting citizens' political power.